 Parking is located at the main carpark at the Quarantine Station.

 The Frankston to Portsea Route 788 public bus will take you right to the entrance of Point Nepean National Park, but will not be running at the end of the night and it is a long walk (approx 1.5km) to the site.

 Please click here to see the bus timetable.

 Disabled parking is available free of charge at the Quarantine Station carpark.
 Please speak to one of the Barefoot crew when you arrive at Point Nepean National Park and they will be able to show you where to park and how to get to the site.

 General admission seating

 No seats are provided in the general admission area, but there is plenty of room for your own beanbag, picnic rug or low back chair.
 It’s also pretty comfy on the grass!

 Pleases keep the other guests in mind when choosing your spot as it won’t be much fun for someone spending the whole night looking at the back of your chair.
 There will be designated areas towards the back or sides of the venue for anyone with a high back chair.

-Treat yourself with an upgrade to the Jalna VIP Lounge and make this a really special night out.
-Each VIP upgrade includes:*
+Treat yourself with an Barefoot VIP Ticket and make this a really special night out.
+Each VIP Ticket includes:*